-Overweight people who could select any 10-hour period to eat as long as they abstained from eating the other 14 hours of the day saw a reduction in waist circumference and visceral abdominal fat after 12 weeks, as stated by the journal Cell Metabolism’s report.
+Overweight people who could select any 10-hour period to eat as long as they abstained from eating the other 14 hours of the day saw a reduction in waist circumference and visceral abdominal fat after 12 weeks.
+Visceral fat is commonly referred to as belly fat.

 Intermittent fasting may reduce the risk of diabetes.

-The study of Cell Metabolism mentioned above has also shown the potential of intermittent fasting to reduce the risk of metabolic diseases, such as type 2 diabetes and heart disease.
+In the study of Cell Metabolism, it has shown the potential of intermittent fasting to reduce the risk of metabolic diseases, such as type 2 diabetes and heart disease.

-A related study in the journal Translational Research found that alternate-day fasting, in which participants restricted 75% of calories on a “fast day,” followed by a “feed day” with no calorie restriction, resulted in clinically significant reductions in blood sugar and insulin resistance.
+A related study found that alternate-day fasting, in which participants restricted 75% of calories on a “fast day,” followed by a “feed day” with no calorie restriction, resulted in clinically significant reductions in blood sugar and insulin resistance.

 Intermittent fasting may lower high blood pressure.